 All right, let's start with your piece from yesterday.

-It was a pretty big bombshow because the Australian diplomat whose supposed tip prompted the FBI's Russia probe, has a major tie to the Clintons, and that tells me that the Russian probe wasn't started the way we're being told.
+It was a pretty big bombshell because the Australian diplomat whose supposed tip prompted the FBI's Russia probe has a major tie to the Clintons.

-They've kind of the FBI has kind of hung its last hat on this idea that the original tip came in from a uh diplomat through normal intelligence channels, and he has nothing to do with the Clintons, and he heard this conversation about Papadopoulos claiming that he knew that the Russians were gonna one day release damaging emails on Hillary Clinton.
+The FBI has kind of hung its last hat on this idea that the original tip came in from a diplomat through normal intelligence channels.

 And that's how this whole thing really started.

-Forget steel, forget Sydney Blumenthal.
+Forget Steele, forget Sidney Blumenthal.

 This is really how it started.

-Twenty-five million is a lot of money, and it was given from the Australian government to help fight AIDS.
+$25 million is a lot of money, and it was given from the Australian government to help fight AIDS.

 But this is another piece of the puzzle where all four of the people who originally came forward and gave FBI information, they're all people who supported the Clinton, either in the past or in the present.